What is aged care?

 How to access aged care

-2. Complete an — a free in-home visit to determine eligibility and care level.
+- Complete an ACAT assessment — a free in-home visit to determine eligibility and care level.

-5. Complete a financial assessment with to determine your fee contribution.
+- Complete a financial assessment with Services Australia to determine your fee contribution.

 Costs: what to expect